DataDog/dd-trace-py/docs/index.rst

 You can track thousands (not millions or billions) of unique resources per services, so prefer resources like :code:`/user/home` rather than :code:`/user/home?id=123456789`.

-**App**

-The name of the code that a service is running.
-Some common open source examples are :code:`postgres`, :code:`rails` or :code:`redis`.
-If it's running custom code, name it accordingly like :code:`datadog-metrics-db`.

 **Span**

 A span tracks a unit of work in a service, like querying a database or rendering a template.
 Spans are associated with a service and optionally a resource.
 Spans have names, start times, durations and optional tags.

 API
 ---